Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 - This is straightforward as everything is accomplished via a graphical user interface.

-- Using the Python Script
+- Using Terraform:

 Steps to Deploy Via the AWS Console